Financial planning for baby arrival

 Smart Shopping List: Essential Baby Products

-Focus your budget on these highly-rated essentials that deliver the best value for first-time parents.
-These products cover your biggest needs across safety, feeding, diapering, and daily care:
+Focus your budget on these highly-rated essentials that deliver the best value for first-time parents:

 Big-Ticket Safety Items (Budget $400-800)